dwrolvink/go_gl/README.md

 # go_gl
 This is an example app for the [go-gl wrapper package](https://github.com/dwrolvink/gogl/tree/main) that I'm writing as an exercise.

-It draws a triangle on a screen, which moves around and changes color.
+- It draws a multiple triangles on a screen, which moves around and changes color.
+(Dataset 1)
+- It draws a picture to the screen (Dataset 0; default).
+Example of using quads instead of triangle vertices.
+- It can record gifs of what happens on the screen (not very performant).

 I have built this package on linux with go 1.16, it's not guaranteed to work on any other system, but it probably will.
 Let me know if you have troubles.
+- Recording will not work on non linux systems as of yet!

 See https://www.youtube.com/watch?v=EJz71vpNhSU&list=PLDZujg-VgQlZUy1iCqBbe5faZLMkA3g2x&index=42 for the lecture this package is based on.